 Status Updates – z1000

 I used the z1000 (and z1a) extensively for photo shoots for my book so the rolling frame was stripped and rebuilt numerous times to get different angles and effects for my first book.
-I have ordered numerous small parts recently including a new wiring harness, bolts and a Stainless Steel spoke kit, checkout my article on lacing up the rear wheel (note: This article is not yet finished).
+I have ordered numerous small parts recently including a new wiring harness, bolts and a Stainless Steel spoke kit, checkout my article on lacing up the rear wheel.
 I’ve also finally sourced a pair of rear caliper pistons and rebuild kit so that will see the rear brakes assembled.

 The rebuilds have not been a high priority but I intend to have two rolling frames completed and at least the engine for the z1000A2 installed before the end of 2017.